Jellonator/Bit-Assembly/doc.md

 Bit assembly also includes a few simple macros to make using it a little easier

 ### !define ###
-The `!define name value` macro will define a metavariable, which will replace all instances of its name with its value.
+The `!define [name] {value}` macro will define a metavariable, which will replace all instances of its name with its value.
 Since Bit Assembly doesn't have registers, the define macro allows the programmer to define their own.

 ```asm
 push 4